rx-modules/PlayerDB/README.md

     # Afterwards, we can save this data..
     function rx.playerdb:api/save_self

+    # And the alternative version for input via fakeplayer
+    function rx.playerdb:api/save

     # If we need to list all the players in the database:
     function rx.playerdb:admin/list